I’m getting very tired of the division of the world into “right wing” and “left wing”. It seems to me to be a false dichotomy.

 War is a dirty business and everyone is killing everyone else.

 Saddam, too, was a brutal dictator who we supported, and then turned on when it served our purpose.

 Manuel Noriega was a brutal dictator, who was also a notorious drug smuggler.
 We supported him too for a while, until he attempted to nationalise the Panama Canal, when he became a sudden enemy.

 We continue to support dictatorships in Kazakhstan and in Azerbaijan and in other countries of the old Soviet Union on the borders of Russia and all over the world, as well as autocratic monarchies in the Middle East, in Qatar, the United Arab Emirates, Kuwait and Saudi Arabia.
 Saudi Arabia, in particular, is a corrupt, venal and hypocritical nation.
 What other country on the whole planet is named after its ruling family, the House of Saud, whose members drink, whore, take drugs and philander even as they lay down the restrictive rules of Islam on their population?
-It is almost as violent and fundamentalist as Isis, and, in fact, the source of that narrow and backward-looking form of Islam on which Isis feeds.
+It is almost as violent and fundamentalist as Isis, and is, in fact, the source of that narrow and backward-looking form of Islam on which Isis feeds.

 And yet we are allied to Saudi Arabia, even as British made weapons are finding their way into Syria through Saudi backed rebel groups, some of which are hardly distinguishable from Isis, and some members of whom may turn tail at any time and go to join Isis, taking our weapons with them.